gavin-asay/rounds/README.md

 Inspired by jobs with regular data recording requirements and the pain of editing spreadsheets on a phone, Rounds is a web application for tracking data at frequent intervals with a focus on mobile-friendly UI that minimizes poking at too-small cells and squinting at tiny font sizes.

-This is a work in progress, with the front-end mostly built in native JavaScript.
+This is a work in progress, with the front-end mostly built React/Redux.
 Currently, most of the event handlers for simplified "spreadsheet-lite" functionality are in place.
 Aims for future development include:

 - MongoDB for data storage
 - Node.js backend